ElphaX/Deerfender/README.md

 __All public IP references have been redacted to ensure privacy of the developers__
 <br />

 The machines on the internal network are not exposed to the public Internet.
 Both the DeerFender-VM-NSG and RED Network Security Groups are configured in Azure to deny external access to the internal machines.
-The devices with external access is outlined below.
+The devices with external access are outlined below.

 The Jump Box can accept SSH connections from the Internet (Port 22).
 Access to this machine is only allowed from the following IP addresses:
 - Use your public IP from [here](https://www.whatismyip.com/)

 The Load balancer can accept HTTP (tcp:80) connections from the Internet.
+Access to this machine is only allowed from the following IP addresses:
+- Use your public IP from [here](https://www.whatismyip.com/)

+The ELK Virtual Machine with Kibana can accept HTTP (tcp:5601) connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - Use your public IP from [here](https://www.whatismyip.com/)

 Machines within the network can only be accessed via SSH from the Ansible container hosted on the Jump Box machine (10.0.0.4).